 The Title IX Coordinator is responsible for overseeing the sexual misconduct resolution process under Title IX.
-The Title IX Coordinator works closely with the Deputy Title IX Coordinators, the Director of Human Resources and the Director of Student Services, to address reports of sexual misconduct.
+The Title IX Coordinator works closely with the Deputy Title IX Coordinators, the Human Resources, Director and the AVP of Student Services, to address reports of sexual misconduct.